-- In recognising these challenges, we believe a holistic approach is a necessity, and that belief is the foundation for our multidimensional research platform.
+- In recognizing these challenges, we believe a holistic approach is a necessity, and that belief is the foundation for our multidimensional research platform.

 - Our enhanced multidimensional research platform looks to deliver insights to help generate better outcomes for our clients.
 As we develop our research capabilities, we look for ways to innovate – for example through our proprietary ‘pod’ framework for fundamental research – and we equip our investment teams with new and innovative tools.

-While many in the industry rely on industry classification standards to allocate research resources, we believe that in today’s markets, technology-fuelled innovation and disruption mean that there are more effective ways to organise this.
+While many in the industry rely on industry classification standards to allocate research resources, we believe that in today’s markets, technology-fueled innovation and disruption mean that there are more effective ways to organize this.